RedHatWorkshops/quay-workshop/content/labs/0006-pulling-pushing-images.md

 curl -H "Content-Type: application/json" -X POST http://a73d7f7fe2e6511e8875c069e2081a5e-397847376.us-east-1.elb.amazonaws.com/api/v1/repository -d '{"namespace":"admin","repository":"new_repo_via_api","description":"this repo was created via the API","visibility":"public"}' -H 'Authorization: Bearer <YOUR_API_TOKEN>' -v
 ```

-More information on generating API tokens can be found here.
+More information on the Quay API can be found here: